Hello, welcome to my blog!

 Since June 2014, I've been Mexico bureau chief for VICE News.
 Formerly, I served a year as editor of VICE Mexico's print magazine.

 I write for VICE in English and Spanish and also host videos for "Munchies," VICE's food platform.
-I've reported from Chile, Argentina, across much of Mexico, and across most of Southern California.
+I've reported from Chile, Peru, Colombia, Argentina, in much of Mexico, and across most of Southern California.

 Previously, I worked in the Mexico City bureau of the Los Angeles Times (2010 to 2013), where I covered breaking news and wrote news and features for the L.A.
 Times print edition in news and arts.